sriyanshsrivastava-dev/dsa-java/README.md

 This repository is a structured, educational Java project dedicated to building a thorough understanding of:

-- **Data Structures & Algorithms (DSA)** — from foundational concepts to advanced topics
+- **Data Structures & Algorithms (DSA)** — From foundational concepts to advanced topics
-- **Software Design Patterns** — clean, real-world implementations in Java
+- **Software Design Patterns** — Clean, real-world implementations in Java
-- **Software Engineering Best Practices** — testing, documentation, and maintainable code
+- **Software Engineering Best Practices** — Testing, documentation, and maintainable code

 It is not a collection of quick-solve snippets.
 Every implementation here is written with intention — focusing on why things work, not just that they work.